The number of endangered animals is increasing every year!

 The elephant

 This is one of the cases where humans are the main cause of the danger of extinction of an entire animal species.
-Let’s talk about the elephant: its tusks are considered a very precious and rare asset.
+Let's talk about the elephant: its tusks are considered a very precious and rare asset.
 It is precisely because of the search for ivory that about 20,000 elephants are killed each year in Africa.
 The second threat of extinction is deforestation, which annually reduces the habitat available for these animals, exposing them to increasing risks and a real struggle for survival.
+The feeling we often get when thinking about endangered species is that we can do nothing concrete to counter the extinction of these animals and their natural habitats.
+But this is not the case.
+There are many associations that promote initiatives to protect the most endangered species: a small donation from each of us would be enough to contribute actively.
+Stop for a moment and think: giving up one coffee a day could actually save a tiger or a sea turtle.